How do I enter?

 How much does it cost to enter?

-To enter the half marathon is £25 (unaffiliated), £23 (affiliated).
-The cost of entering the fun run £5.
-If you enter before the end of 2016, the entry fees are reduced.
+To enter the half marathon is £26 (unaffiliated), £24 (affiliated).
+The cost of entering the Fun Run £5.

 Can I enter on the day of the race itself?

 Yes, unless the race is already at full capacity.
 This will be indicated on the website if it looks as if we may reach that limit.
-For entries on the day the price is £25 (for both affiliated and unaffiliated runners) and £6 for the fun run.
+For entries on the day the price is £30 (for both affiliated and unaffiliated runners) and £5 for the Fun Run.
 Late entrants can qualify for prizes.

 How far is the half marathon?